Wray: Report on Russia probe found “unacceptable” problems

+“The American people rightly expect that the FBI, when it acts to protect the country, is going to do it right — each time, every time,” Wray said.

-Wray said the FBI would make changes to how it handles confidential informants, how it applies for warrants from the secretive Foreign Intelligence Surveillance Court, how it conducts briefings on foreign influence for presidential nominees and how it structures sensitive investigations like the 2016 Russia probe.
-He said he has also reinstated ethics training.
+In response, Wray said the FBI would make changes to how it handles confidential informants, how it applies for warrants from the secretive Foreign Intelligence Surveillance Court, how it conducts briefings on foreign influence for presidential nominees and how it structures sensitive investigations like the 2016 Russia probe.
+He said he has also implemented new training.

+He said he did not think that those changes would impede or slow the FBI’s efforts in future national security investigations.

 “I am very committed to the FBI being agile in its tackling of foreign threats,” Wray said.
 “But I believe you can be agile and still scrupulously follow our rules, policies and processes.”